-Our periodontist, Dr. Norman B. Fine, knows how important it is for you to maintain good oral health, which is why we provide these instructions for dental hygiene in Greenville, South Carolina.
+Our periodontist, Dr. Norman B. Fine, knows how important it is for you to maintain good oral health, which is why we provide these instructions for dental hygiene in Greenville and Anderson, South Carolina.

 How To Brush

 Start brushing the outer surface of your teeth by holding your toothbrush at a 45-degree angle to your teeth and gums.
 Use small, circular strokes to clean your teeth.
 Remember to put some pressure on your teeth, but not too much or else you may cause enamel erosion and gingival recession.
 After cleaning the front surface of your teeth, repeat these steps with the inside surface.

 When brushing the inside surface of your front teeth, hold your brush at a vertical angle and clean with back-and-forth strokes.
 Remember to gently brush your gum tissues as well to clean off bacteria.

 You will use short, gentle strokes to brush the chewing surface of your teeth.
 Try to alter the angle of your toothbrush to make sure you reach all of the surfaces and grooves in your smile.
 Watch yourself brush in the mirror to make sure you reach all parts of your teeth.
 Rinse vigorously afterwards to get rid of loosened food and plaque.
 Feel free to call Fine Periodontics if you have any questions about brushing.